tgsmith61591/clust4j/README.md

 [![License](http://img.shields.io/:license-apache-blue.svg)](http://www.apache.org/licenses/LICENSE-2.0.html)

 ## clust4j
 A Java-based set of __classification__ clustering algorithms.
-Built under JDK 1.7. *This project is currently in ongoing development for the time being and should not be used in production environments*
+Built under JDK 1.7 and tested up to JDK 1.8. *This project is currently in ongoing development for the time being and should not be used in production environments*

 ___
 ### Installation: